 Barbara: Hey everyone, and welcome back to another show of Virtual Success, where we give you the inside scoop on outsourcing success for entrepreneurs, by entrepreneurs.
 I’m joined as always by my fantastic co-host Matt Malouf.
 Matt how are you?

 Barbara: I’m great thanks, excited about today’s show as always.
 Because we’ve got a new guest on the show today.

 Barbara: Nathalie Lussier who a lot of listeners will be very familiar with.
 Because Nathalie is someone I followed myself, in my own entrepreneurial journey for a long time.
-She is the founder of Ambition Alley, which has the software tools, “Access Alley” – which is a membership site, a fantastic membership site plugin, I think if I’m using the right term.
-She also has Popup Alley, which is a popup forum builder on websites.
+She is the founder of Ambition Ally, which has the software tools, “Access Ally” – which is a membership site, a fantastic membership site plugin, I think if I’m using the right term.
+She also has Popup Ally, which is a popup forum builder on websites.

 I love the fact that Nathalie … not only does she have a team, a virtual team that we’re going to talk about today.
 But she is also a female really going for it in the tech space, which is not that common, getting more common.
 Nathalie, welcome to the show.

 Nathalie: Thanks for having me here guys.

 Barbara: Great, so Nathalie just to kick off, can you just give us a quick idea of what you’re up to today?
 A quick synopsis of where you started, and this whole virtual team thing.
 You started out as I think a web developer?

 Who is Nathalie Lussier?